 Whether you require assistance with HIPAA Privacy Rule or the HIPAA Security Rule, we have got you covered.
 Here are a few of the tools we can help you with:

-- Security Risk Analysis (SRA) – A SRA is an ongoing process of continual improvements your organization should address to ensure the privacy and security of your patients' protected health information.
-Conducting and reviewing a SRA is one of the most important HIPAA Security Rule and MIPS requirements your organization will undertake.
+- Security Risk Analysis (SRA) A SRA is an ongoing process of continual improvements your organization should address to ensure the privacy and security of your patient's protected health information.
+Conducting and reviewing an SRA is one of the most important HIPAA Security Rule and MIPS requirements your organization will undertake.

 If you are located on the east coast, use this weather tracker to keep an eye on the latest hurricanes and tropical storms to ensure your facility is prepared prior to the weather shift.